mc2-project/secure-xgboost/doc/build.rst

 2. Next install the Secure XGBoost dependencies
 3. Then build Secure XGBoost from source.

+Alternatively, if you want to run Secure XGBoost in simulation mode locally, you can use the `provided Docker image <https://hub.docker.com/repository/docker/mc2project/ubuntu-oe0.12>`_.
+If you do so, we suggest cloning Secure XGBoost locally and mounting it to the container's ``/root/secure-xgboost/`` directory `using the -v flag <https://stackoverflow.com/questions/23439126/how-to-mount-a-host-directory-in-a-docker-container>`_.

 ..
 Please refer to the :doc:`Troubleshooting <./troubleshoot.rst>` section first if you have any problem Please refer to the :ref:`troubleshoot` section first if you have any problem during installation.
 If the instructions do not work for you, please feel free